xem/minix86/README.md

 mini x86
 ==

-A x86 documentation, decompiler and emulator (in pure JS) optimized for running (MS-DOS) .COM files.
+A x86 documentation, disassembler and emulator (in pure JS) optimized for running (MS-DOS) .COM files.

 ---